Koha-Community/kohadocs/source/patrons.rst

 .. _routing-lists-label:

-Routing Lists
+Routing lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A list of all of the serial routing lists the patron belongs to will be
-accessible via the 'Routing Lists' tab on the patron record.
+accessible via the 'Routing lists' tab on the patron record.

 |image462|